 Video calls are hardly a new thing.
-Skype launched 17 years ago and Apple’s FaceTime launched 10 years with the release of the iPhone 4.
+Skype launched 17 years ago.
+Apple’s FaceTime launched 10 years ago with the release of the iPhone 4.
 Yet video calling was slow to be embraced.
 In 2020, video conferencing software including Microsoft Teams, Google Meet and Zoom thrived during the abrupt shift to home schooling and remote working, including right here at RD Consulting.
-As the pandemic subsides in 2021, it is likely that businesses will adopt a hybrid working format that combines the best of both worlds – face-to-face and video meetings – and e-learning will become an integrated part of the education system.
+As the pandemic subsides in 2021, it is likely that businesses will adopt a hybrid working format that combines the best of both worlds – face-to-face and video meetings.
+Plus, e-learning will become an integrated part of the education system.

 Tech Trend 3.
 Connectivity

 As we move into the online world more, connectivity is as important as ever.
 It’s no surprise 2020 saw an unprecedented surge in internet usage.
 YouTube and Netflix have had to reduce their default video quality to help lessen bandwidth strain and meet the demand.
 5G and WiFi-6 are two key technologies that will enable a more connected virtual world.

 5G provides faster speeds at lower latency with higher capacity.
 With major carriers and handset brand-makers on board, the next-generation cellular network is set to become mainstream mobile technology in 2021.
 At RD Consulting, we’ve already started to see the amazing capabilities of 5G using Telstra’s 5G hotspot devices when working in remote locations.
 5G’s combination of speed, responsiveness and coverage will greatly benefit other emerging technologies like virtual reality, drones and self-driving cars.